GlutenFreeToast/Multi-PC-Save-Manager/README.md

 If you have multiple gaming PCs (or just need to sync saves) you can use this tool to upload and install saves from a flash drive.

 # What Its Doing:
-- Asks if you want to upload or install.
+- Asks if you want to upload, install, or delete.
-- [Upload] Copies APPDATA from source PC (Will delete previous backup if it exists.)
+- [Upload] Copies APPDATA from source PC
 - [Install] Installs the files and folders that are on the flashdrive AND the destination PC.
 (If you have the same games/programs, they would save in the same structure.)
+- [Delete] Deletes the files backed up on the flash drive.

 # Other Info
 - Batch/CMD file (I'm dumb and it's good enough)